Scale-Adaptive Generative Flows for Multiscale Scientific Data: Numerical Efficiency and Design of Noise

 \subsection{Numerical efficiency through spectrum noise}

-Motivated by the discussion in the previous section, when we have precise knowledge of fine-scale behaviors, we should choose noise that matches these fine-scale structures.
-This section shows through experiments that using such specialized noise significantly improves numerical efficiency.
+Motivated by the discussion in the previous section, when we have precise knowledge of fine-scale behavior, choosing noise that matches the data's fine-scale structure is a natural option.
+This section examines the consequences for numerical efficiency through experiments.

-In particular, Section \ref{sec-example-Gaussian} discusses a synthetic Gaussian measure example, and Section \ref{sec-example-stochastic Allen-Cahn} presents an example of invariant distributions of stochastic Allen-Cahn equations.
-Section \ref{sec-failure-example-navier-stokes} examines a challenging case involving invariant distributions of stochastically forced Navier-Stokes equations, where unfortunately noise with matching smoothness fails to achieve accurate results.
+In particular, Section \ref{sec-example-Gaussian} discusses a synthetic Gaussian measure example, and Section \ref{sec-example-stochastic Allen--Cahn} presents an example of invariant distributions of stochastic Allen--Cahn equations.
+Section \ref{sec-failure-example-navier-stokes} examines a challenging case involving invariant distributions of stochastically forced Navier--Stokes equations, where unfortunately noise with matching smoothness fails to achieve accurate results.
 The following Section \ref{sec-Numerical Efficiency through Design of Interpolation Schedules} then develops alternative interpolation schedules to overcome this limitation.